andi242/twitch_banbot/README.md

 # twitch_banbot

 This is just a simple bot joining configured channels and reacting to commands.
+If you just want to block accounts for your personal channel, it is recommended to use ComanderRoot https://twitch-tools.rootonline.de/blocklist_manager.php.

+This bot does quite the same, but for several channels aaS.

 ## prereq